Hermes-25/trading_strat_with_options_data/README.md

 ## Overview

-This project is developed as part of the **Trading Strategy Challenge with Options Data**, organized by the Finance & Economics Club of IIT Guwahati.
-The objective is to create an options trading strategy specifically focused on the NIFTY BANK index by utilizing historical options price and volume data.
-This strategy aims to optimize trading decisions by extracting insights from options markets and effectively implementing machine learning models for price prediction.
+This project is developed as part of the **Trading Strategy Challenge with Options Data**.
+The objective is to create an options trading strategy specifically focused on the NIFTY BANK index by utilizing historical **options price and volume data**.
+This strategy aims to optimize trading decisions by **extracting insights from options markets** and effectively implementing machine learning models for price prediction.

 ## Objectives

 The key objectives of this project include:

-1. **Data Acquisition and Preprocessing**: Loading, cleaning, and preprocessing historical options data for the NIFTY BANK index from July 2023 to December 2023.
+1. **Data Acquisition and Preprocessing**: Loading, cleaning, and preprocessing historical options data for the NIFTY BANK index.
 2. **Strategy Development**: Designing a robust trading strategy using mathematical and statistical models to generate buy/sell signals.
 3. **Risk Management**: Implementing measures such as position sizing and stop-losses to limit market exposure and manage risk.
 4. **Backtesting**: Evaluating the strategy's performance on historical data.